HumanDynamics/RevolvingLoanHack/ProjectPlan/README.md

 # Overview: Purpose and Intended Outcomes

-The purpose of this project is to rapidly prototype an "Automated Loan Fund" and dp a small-test at MIT at the end of 2016 and a field test in the DR early 2017.
+The purpose of this project is to rapidly prototype an "Automated Loan Fund" and do a small-test at MIT at the end of 2016 and a field test in the DR early 2017.
 The final product will be tested with 2 out of 5 groups living on the border.

 # Use Cases and Hypthoses